Executive Director's Message

 Chairman Chu spoke about how the arts have helped children at schools, veterans, the disabled, those with language barriers and people suffering with physical and mental illness.
 Yes, the arts are good for business, quality of life and make us feel good about ourselves but they also provide the tools to build a healthy and vibrant community.
 The arts have been doing this for years and now even more than ever, Reno is thriving in the arts.
 The endorsement by the NEA visiting and congratulating us confirms and validates everything we have achieved.

 There is no more “we are going to become a cultural center”…… we ARE a cultural center and proud of the journey we have taken to get here.
 Now is the time that our roots will continue to deepen allowing the arts to blossom.
-There is no end is site but our arts journey is well on its way!
+There is no end is sight but our arts journey is well on its way!